May 12, 2020

 On the site, you’ll find a variety of tutorials that’ll help you learn programming languages like:

-Beyond everything above, you’ll receive specific recommendations to extend your education with different tools and platforms.
+In addition to everything above, you’ll also receive specific recommendations to extend your education with different tools and platforms.

 The Odin Project takes all the guesswork out of learning web development.
 When you’re trying to learn to program on your own it can be difficult to put all the skills you’re learning together.